stacks-network/stacks-core/sip/sip-001-burn-election.md

 with them than are available in existing systems.

-* **Ancilliary proofs enhance chain quality**:  In the Stacks blockchain, peers can enhance their preferred fork's chain quality by _contributing_ tunable proofs to their preferred chain tip.
+* **Ancilliary proofs enhance chain quality**:  In the Stacks blockchain, peers can enhance their preferred fork's chain quality by _contributing_ burnt tokens to their preferred chain tip.
 This in turn helps ensure chain liveness -- small-time participants (e.g. typical users) can help honest leaders that commit to the "best" chain tip get elected, and punish dishonest